microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 The Azure portal displays a pane that allows you to easily provide parameter values.
 The parameters are pre-filled with the default values from the template.

 Once the deployment is completed, start processing your audio files by adding them to the "audio-input" container in the "storage account" in your "Resource Group".
-To navigate the Web Ui, check the "App Service" resource in your "Resource Group".
+To navigate the Web UI, check the "App Service" resource in your "Resource Group".

 The template builds on top of the [Ingestion Client for Speech service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/ingestion-client).